Troxy: Troxy today

 The venue has also hosted a number of prestigious award ceremonies and televised events with Plan B and Kylie Minogue both awarding accolades to their managers at the venue.
 Danny Boyle presented about the London 2012 Olympics Opening Ceremony with The Times at Troxy and Channel 4 hosted its Brexit debate at the venue attended by a host of celebrities including Will Self, Sandie Shaw and Sheila Hancock.

 In November 2016, Troxy hosted a Brits Icon concert fronted by Robbie Williams.
 A new truss had to be installed above the circle to house the incoming production.
 This involved working with a structural engineer to test the weight load of the ceiling to make sure it could be done safely.
 As well as a TV audience of 2.35 million, the BRITS Icon event raised Troxy's profile in the UK music media.
 In 2017, Troxy was used as the filming location for Sky One's talent contest, Sing: Ultimate A Capella.

 DICE has been running its ticketing operations since 30 August 2018.

+In November 2024, The Cure performed the only full live concert of the year at Troxy, London, celebrating the release of their fourteenth studio album Songs of a Lost World, which was first issued on 1 November 2024.
+The band played the album in full as part of a three-hour set that also included additional songs from their catalogue, and the show was streamed live on YouTube.
+The performance was later released as the live album Songs of a Live World: Troxy London MMXXIV, issued on 13 December 2024, with proceeds donated to War Child.

 Broadwick Group has been running operations at Troxy since 1st July 2025.